FrankJiang1208/VBA_Challenge/README.md

 Stock market analyst

-Instructions

-Create a script that will loop through all the stocks for one year and output the following information.
+Created a script that will loop through all the stocks for one year and output the following information.

 The ticker symbol.